 If true, why would an MPH or other degree hurt your chances for matching?

 The biannual program director survey may have some clues.
-Last released in 2021, it addresses what factors they used to interview and rank applicants to their programs.
+Recently released in 2024, it addresses what factors they used to interview and rank applicants to their programs.
 Here are the results:

 ---|---|---|